Nursing Schools in Maryland

 There are 28 colleges in Maryland that offer nursing degrees.
 Learn about the most popular 10 below:

+7 to 1 is the student to faculty ratio.
 The full-time teacher rate is 47%.
 The student loan default rate of 1.00% is a good sign that graduates can afford their loan payments.
-In their early career, University of Maryland - Baltimore grads earn an average salary of $70,000.

 70% of students are awarded financial aid at this school.
 In their early career, Johns Hopkins grads earn an average salary of $62,700.
 The student loan default rate is 1.10% which is lower than average.